Skip to main content

 Cons

-• No equity building—you're paying someone else's mortgage
+• No equity building because you are paying someone else's mortgage

 • Lease can be terminated or not renewed

-• Requires landlord permission (can be hard to find)
+• Requires landlord permission, which can be hard to find

 • Fixed rent obligation regardless of bookings